gravitational/teleport/docs/3.1/quickstart.md

 ## Installing and Starting

-Teleport runs on Linux, MacOS and Teleport 3.0 now supports Windows for running `tsh`.
+Teleport runs on Linux, MacOS and Teleport 3.0 now supports Windows for running `tsh login`.
 You can download pre-built binaries from [here](https://gravitational.com/teleport/download/) or you can [build it from source](https://github.com/gravitational/teleport).

 After downloading the binary tarball, run: